CoLLEGe: Concept Embedding Generation for Large Language Models: Results for Prompting+

 \subsection{Twitter Results for Prompting+}

 When examples Tweets are provided in-context, our CoLLEGe model's accuracy on the slang identification task increases.
 For other baselines, aside from prompting with randomly initialized embeddings, however, performance either degrades or remains about the same.
 With the Word2Vec-based baselines, this may be due to the difficulty of mapping between Word2Vec embeddings and the LLaMA input and output embedding space.
+We present these results in Table \ref{tab:twitter_prompting_results}.